ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 The new volume appears in the list of Storage volumes.
 Hover over the camera icon to see the name of the snapshot from which it was created.

-## Restore a volume from a snapshot using the CLI
+## Restore a volume from a snapshot with the CLI
 {: #snapshots-vpc-restore-CLI}
 {: cli}